How To Make Disciples Who Love Jesus

 But just exactly what is discipleship?
 Is it a program?
 Is it a curriculum?
 Programs and curricula are great tools for helping people understand what it means to become a disciple of Jesus.
 They are great ways to train people how to make disciples.

 In our last post, we discussed three conditions that, if met, qualify a person to be counted as a disciple.
-We said that a disciple is called to walk with Christ, equipped to live like Christ, and sent to work for Christ.
-The reverse is also true…if these three conditions are not present in a person’s life, the person is not truly a disciple of Jesus (See: Matt.
-7:21-23, Matt.
-13:1-9,18-23).
+We said that a disciple is called to live in Christ, equipped to live like Christ, and sent to live for Christ.

 So, what does discipleship—the act of making disciples—look like?